kburk1997/FidgetWidget/README.md

 * Raspberry Pi
 * Raspberry Pi monitor

-See the circuit schematic for details on how to assemble the circuit.
+See the circuit schematic [temporarily unavailable] for details on how to assemble the circuit.

 Once the circuit is assembled, run the code on the Arduino and the Raspberry Pi.